 If the person is convicted of DUI there are various driver’s license penalties that may be imposed in addition to the summary suspension of the person’s driver’s license.
 Under Illinois law, a person who has been convicted of one DUI will be revoked for a minimum period of 1-year; 2 DUI convictions (arrests occurring within a period of 20-years) will be revoked for a minimum period of 5-years, and those with three DUI convictions will be revoked for a minimum period of 10-years.
 These persons may apply for a restricted driving permit during the revocation period.

 Those with 4 or more convictions with the last DUI arrest occurring after January 1, 1999 will be revoked for life.
 However, the person may apply for an RDP through an administrative hearing with the Illinois Secretary of State after a period of 5-years from the date of revocation or release from prison/jail (whichever is later).
 If the person is an out-of-state resident, then he or she may apply for full reinstatement after a period of 10-years from the date of revocation.

 The Secretary of States Office conducts administrative hearings for those drivers who are revoked for DUI.
 These hearings are complex and difficult.
 An experienced attorney’s representation is highly advisable for those seeking relief.

-The defense attorneys at The Davis Law Group, P.C. routinely represent clients charged with DUI in Cook, Lake and DuPage Counties.
-The principal of the firm, Larry A. Davis, is a co-author of the Illinois summary suspension law and the Illinois MDDP law.
+The DUI defense attorneys at The Davis Law Group, P.C. routinely represent clients charged with DUI throughout Illinois including Cook, Lake and DuPage Counties.
+The principal of the firm, attorney Larry A. Davis, is a co-author of the Illinois summary suspension law and the Illinois MDDP law.
 Our lawyers strive to provide high-quality legal representation throughout all stages of representation.
-Feel free to contact our DUI defense attorneys regarding your case.
+Contact our DUI defense attorneys to discuss your case.